Ways to saving energy in schools:

 - Use energy efficient light bulbs – https://extremelowenergy.com/low-energy-led-lighting/

 - Review the timers set on boilers

-- Only use exactly the amount of water needed for drinks
+- Try to use a more exact amount of water needed for drinks, no excess

 - Draught proof windows and doors

 Tip 1: Standby appliances need to be switched off via the wall socket, meaning someone has to switch it off manually.
 This will help reduce the wasted energy being used while the appliances aren’t even occupied

 Tip 2: Keep your classroom doors closed whenever possible.
 This will help prevent cool or warm air from escaping.
 This keeps the heat in the rooms without having to continuously turn up and down the heating, which consequently uses more energy.

 Tip 3: Don’t overheat or overcool.
 In winter, set your school’s thermostat to 18°C–20°C and in summer set it to 24°C–27°C. This way the thermostat will stop the heating systems using as much energy.